Basket

 13 facts about The Woman in Black

-The Woman in Black has long been a fixture of the West End and to help celebrate the show’s 30th year at London’s Fortune Theatre we’ve put together a list of 13 facts you probably didn’t know about one of London’s spookiest shows, The Woman in Black
+The Woman in Black was a longterm fixture in the West End at London’s Fortune Theatre.
+To celebrate its upcoming and brief return to London this October we’ve put together a list of 13 facts you probably didn’t know about one of London’s spookiest shows, The Woman in Black

 13 facts about The Woman in Black